andyl/xmeyers/content/maps/about_maps.md

 ---

-These maps are Forest Service roads and hiking trails.
+These maps show Forest Service roads and hiking trails.

 Each map is a Geospatial PDF file, generated with <a href="https://caltopo.com">CalTopo</a>.